DeFiCh/pinkpaper/interchain-exchange/README.md

 _TODO: Cleanup this document to be coherent_

-The above document has parts overriden by the [fees document](fees.md).
+The above document has parts overridden by the [fees document](fees.md).